Work Fewer Hours and a Shorter Week as a Solopreneur

 One of the first things you should do is commit to an activity that takes place during your working hours.
 Go to the gym or a yoga class.
 Run errands every Friday morning.
 Volunteer.
 Do something that disrupts your defined working hours — but don't lengthen your workday.
 You'll quickly figure out how to adjust by the 2-hour reduction in your day (or whatever amount of time it takes to do the activity).
 Suddenly, your 40-hour workweek has turned into a 38-hour workweek.

-The reason this works so well is because you're doing something.
+The reason this works so well is that you're doing something.
 If you try simply starting your day later or ending earlier, you might be tempted to "cheat" if you have a busy day.
 But if it's an activity you've signed up for or are looking forward to, you're less likely to skip.

 You'll find that you enjoy taking time out of your day to do something for yourself, and you won't want to give it up.
 As you continue to shorten your workday and workweek, you'll look for ways to work more efficiently (such as using tools and automation) or otherwise save time.

-Set boundaries with your clients
+3. Set boundaries with your clients

 Years ago, a fellow freelance writer published some suggestions for "going above and beyond" to make yourself indispensable to clients.